jamiexie/Covid_TA_cellxgene_install/README.md

 ## 6. Download h5ad files (using colon/ileum as example):
 https://drive.google.com/drive/u/0/folders/1rCXJjCX5fN2_7YH2k-hmjGF7WUGEbo3Q

 Save .h5ad files to your folder of choice.
+This folder will contain your annotations from cellxgene so make sure you know where it is!

-## 7. Open h5ad in cellxgene
+## 7. Navigate to folder where you have saved .h5ad files and open h5ad in cellxgene
 *This is the step you will do every time you want to use cellxgene*

+For example, if my .h5ad is in ~/Documents/COVID_TA:

+cd ~/Documents/COVID_TA

 cellxgene launch [path-to-your-object/name-object.h5ad] --experimental-enable-reembedding --open